Skip to Content

 Whether you’re an adrenaline junkie or just looking to relax and enjoy nature, Aqaba has much to offer its visitors.

-In this blog post, I’ll take a look at some of the best things to do in Aqaba which was actually the last city I visited after spending 10 days in Jordan.
+In this blog post, I’ll take a look at some of the best things to do in Aqaba, which was actually the last city I visited when I travel Jordan.

 Hey!
 Don’t forget to grab my free Aqaba Insider Checklist below!